Height reduction for local uniformization of varieties and non-archimedean spaces: Local uniformization for non-archimedean spaces

 \begin{rem} A famous theorem of Raynaud states that the generic fiber functor induces an equivalence between the category of admissible formal schemes localized by the class of all admissible blowings up and the category of compact strictly $k$-analytic spaces.
-Loosely speaking, it asserts that any compact strictly $k$-analytic space possesses a formal model and the latter is unique up to an admissible blowing up.
+Loosely speaking, it asserts that any compact strictly $k$-analytic space possesses a formal model which is unique up to an admissible blowing up, and every morphism between compact strictly analytic spaces arises from a morphism between suitable formal models.
 In particular, $X^\ad$ is nothing else but the projective limit of all formal models of $X$. \end{rem}